From Geneva Daily Times 5 February 1909

 who just graduated, are receiving their reward.
 Miss Mary Caton is

-teaching in Branchport, Miss Viola Potter in Hunt's Hollow and
+Miss Viola Potter in Hunt's Hollow and

 Miss Elta Clute at Loon Lake.
 These schools were awaiting them.